toge012345/TOGE-V2-AI/README.md

 </p>

 ##
-**TOGE-MD-V2 is a 🌟 versatile Multi-Device< WhatsApp bot 🤖 recoded by the talented [Excel Amadi](https://github.com/toge012345) It offers a wide array of features, making it an advanced 📡 and user-friendly bot for various purposes. 🎉📱 With its intuitive interface and robust capabilities, users can unlock endless possibilities 🚀 and streamline their communication across devices with ease.**
+**TOGE-MD-V2 is a 🌟 versatile Multi-Device< WhatsApp bot 🤖 recoded by the talented [toge012345](https://github.com/toge012345) It offers a wide array of features, making it an advanced 📡 and user-friendly bot for various purposes. 🎉📱 With its intuitive interface and robust capabilities, users can unlock endless possibilities 🚀 and streamline their communication across devices with ease.**

 ---------